visulima/visulima/packages/fs/README.md

 ## findUpSync

-Find a file or directory by walking up parent directories
+Find a file or directory by walking up parent directories.

 ```typescript
 import { findUpSync } from "@visulima/fs";